AllenWu233/AllenWu233/README.md

 - 🕹️ Touhou fan && ⛏️ Minecraft lover.
 - 🌱 I’m currently learning computer science, Python, C/C++.
 - 💞️ I’m looking to collaborate on Python projects.
-- 📫 How to reach me: `echo 'd2FsbGVuMjIzM0BnbWFpbC5jb20K' | base64 --decode` or `echo 'YWxsZW53dTIzM0AxNjMuY29tCg==' | base64 --decode`
+- 📫 How to reach me: `echo 'bWVAYWxsZW53dTIzMy5jb20K' | base64 --decode`

 <!---
 AllenWu233/AllenWu233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.